-Roberta’s former employer – attorney Joanne Kehr has written an extensive letter to President Obama about Roberta’s tragic life and abuse she suffered at the hands of her relatives.
-Still, she was the most reliable, dependable and trustworthy employee Joanne claims she (and another attorney) had.
+Roberta’s former employer – attorney Joanne Kehr wrote an extensive letter to the President in 2016 about Roberta’s tragic life and abuse she suffered at the hands of her relatives.
+To this day, Joanne believes Roberta was the most reliable, dependable and trustworthy employee Joanne has ever had the pleasure of employing.
 Read Joannes-support-letter-for-roberta-bell and details about her up-bringing.

 Jun 2009 – May 2012 ACE Accounting Instructor (262 hours)